rushabhjhaveri/Notes/Technology/AWS/Certified_Solutions_Architect_Associate/IAM.md

 #### URLs vs. Cookies ####
 Use CloudFront Signed URLs or Signed Cookies

-A signed URLis for individual files - 1 URL = 1 file
+A signed URL is for individual files - 1 URL = 1 file

 A signed cookie is for multiple files - 1 cookie = multiple files